 - The AFF will not provide lunch or a reimbursement for lunch for referees, and no per diem is paid for referees.

-- For Interstate referees, the AFF will arrange flights and accommodation and hotel transfers (to / from airport, to/from venue) for referees; these are collectively known as “Travel “.
+- At its absolute discretion, the AFF may arrange flights and accommodation and hotel transfers (to / from airport, to/from venue) for referees; these are collectively known as “Travel “.

-- Where a referee arranges their own Travel, they will be reimbursed to a maximum amount of what the AFF would have otherwise paid for this Travel.
+- Referees will not otherwise arrange their own Travel without approval by the AFF.
+Where that approval is granted, referees will be reimbursed to a maximum amount of what the AFF would have otherwise paid for this Travel.

-- Further, where a referee is undertaking Travel also as a relative of a fencer, the AFF will reimburse 50% of Travel costs.
+- Further, where a referee is undertaking Travel also as a relative of a fencer, the AFF will reimburse to a maximum of 50% of Travel costs to the extent the AFF agrees to reimburse those costs.

-- Where the referee is also a fencer or a coach at an event, the AFF will provide a subsidy of $100 per day for each refereeing day against Travel costs.
+- Where the referee is also a fencer or a coach at an event, the AFF will provide a subsidy of $100 per day for each refereeing day against Travel costs (Travel cost subsidy).

 - For referees where no flights are required (“Local referee”), but other Travel costs are incurred, the AFF will reimburse the cost of petrol / tolls / train fares.